A research team manages to grow extremely premature fetuses out of a womb.

 Artificial uterus: the problems

-Then there is a psychological limit that is already difficult to overcome in the case of an incubator: the idea of seeing a fetus grow inside a plastic bag is even harder to digest.
+Then there is a psychological limit that is already difficult to overcome overcome in case of an incubator: the idea of seeing a fetus grow inside a plastic bag is even harder to digest.

-The premature lamb fetuses considered in the experiment are equivalent to human fetuses of just 24 weeks - a limit never reached before.
+The premature lamb fetuses considered in the experiment are equivalent to human fetuses of just 24 weeks: a limit never reached before.

 Ethical doubts